 The business value is just the sum of the weighted values which in this case equals $1,145,000.

-While there are no hard and fast rules to determine the weights, many business valuation experts use a number of guidelines when selecting the weights for their business value conclusion:
+While there are no hard and fast rules to determine the weights, many business valuation professionals use a number of guidelines to pick the weights for their business value conclusion:

-The Discounted Cash Flow method results are weighted heavier in the following situations:
+The Discounted Cash Flow method results warrant higher weights in the following situations:

 - Reliable business earnings projections exist.